orsonbraines/2048-probability-model/README.md

 This is my attempt at using a probability model to mind optimal moves in 2048.
 Check out my chicken scratch notes for more details.

+# External Code

+All code in the src/external directory is, as the name suggests, external and as such is governed by its own license.
+Because these are submodules, clone with `git clone git@github.com:orsonbraines/2048-probability-model.git --recursive`.
+If you have already cloned, you can load the submodules with `git submodule update --init --recursive`.

 # Building
 ## Prerequisites
 ### System/Platform